A GUIDE TO GROWING JADE PLANTBring good luck into your home with these popular easy-to-grow succulent plants

 Color: Lime green foliage with red tips, white flowers

 Part of the Lord of the Rings series, the elongated curving leaves lend unique structural interest to a houseplant display or outdoor container garden.
-Plants are tolerant of low light conditions and will stay small when grown indoors.
-Display on a tabletop or prune into a decorative bonsai.
+Tolerant of low light and will stay small indoors.

-- Plant in a rock garden in combination with other succulents, cacti and alpines.
-Plants can be brought indoors for the winter or left in the ground in warmer regions.
+- Plant in a rock garden with other succulents, cacti, and alpines.

-- Combine on a tabletop or shelf with other houseplants with similar cultural needs that have contrasting forms, foliage and coloring for a captivating display.
-These can include trailing burro’s tail (Sedum morganianum), aloe vera, and golden barrel cactus (Echinocactus grusonii).
+- Combine on a tabletop or shelf with other houseplants that have contrasting forms, foliage, and coloring for a captivating display.

-- For a more harmonious botanical theme, display jade plant alongside other Crassulas such as ‘Ivory Towers’ (C. x perforata), jade necklace vine (C. ruprestris ssp. marnieriana) or campfire plant (C. capitella).
+- Display alongside other Crassulas such as ‘Ivory Towers’ (C. x perforata), jade necklace vine (C. ruprestris ssp. marnieriana) or campfire plant (C. capitella).

 - Plant several small specimens in miniature ceramic pots of differing bright colors and display side by side on a shelf for a chic modern look.